 Race/Ethnicity Status - The following reflects the requirements of the Office of Management and Budget (OMB) for obtaining information from individuals regarding race and ethnicity.
 It constitutes what OMB classifies as the "two-question format."
-When questions on race and ethnicity are administered, respondents are to be asked about their ethnicity and race as two separate questions.
-Respondents should ideally be given the opportunity for self-identification, and are to be allowed to designate all categories that apply to them.
+When questions on race and ethnicity are administered, respondents should ideally be given the opportunity for self-identification, and are to be allowed to designate all categories that apply to them.
 Consistent with OMB requirements, the following are the race and ethnicity categories to be used for information collection purposes: